emi420/sotsiaal.mobi/README.md

 * Haml for compile .haml templates
 * Ruby & Compass Framework for compile .scss stylesheets

-For testing, you can use Chrome (with emulate touch events) or a mobile device with a webkit-based browser.
+For testing, you can use Chrome, Safari, Firefox or a mobile device with a Webkit-based browser (we're working on that, Mozilla)

 # How can I help?